-- OCS courses aligned with Future Ready Core courses in English II, NC Math 1, and Biology (New NC State Standards and new NC Essential Standards implemented in the 2012-13 school year). - For additional information on CTE courses that meet requirements for selected Courses of Study, refer to the CTE Clusters chart located at nccareers.org - For students entering 9th grade prior to the 2020-2021 school year, Financial Management, Personal Finance, or a CTE Concentration can be used to fulfill the the third math credit requirement.
+- OCS courses aligned with Future Ready Core courses in English II, NC Math 1, and Biology (New NC State Standards and new NC Essential Standards implemented in the 2012-13 school year).
+For additional information on CTE courses that meet requirements for selected Courses of Study, - refer to the CTE Clusters chart located at nccareers.org

+For students entering 9th grade prior to the 2020-2021 school year.
+Financial Management - For students entering 9th grade prior to the 2020-2021 school year, Financial Management, Personal Finance, or a CTE Concentration can be used to fulfill the third math credit requirement.